E-boat: Italian MS boat

 The poor seaworthiness of the Italian-designed MAS boats of World War I and early World War II led its navy to build its own version of E-boats, the CRDA 60 t type, classed MS (Motosilurante).
-The prototype was designed on the pattern of six German-built E-boats captured from the Yugoslav Navy in 1941.
+The prototype was designed on the pattern of the six German-built E-boats captured from the Yugoslav Navy in 1941.
 Two of them sank the British light cruiser HMS Manchester in August 1942, the largest warship to be sunk by fast torpedo craft in the Second World War.

 After the war these boats served with the Italian Navy, some well into the 1970s.

-Service in the Spanish Navy
+Spanish Navy

-The Kriegsmarine supplied the Spanish Francoist Navy with six E-boats during the Spanish Civil War, and six more during the Second World War.
+The Kriegsmarine supplied the Spanish Francoist Navy with six E-boats (S1 to S6) in December 1936 during the Spanish Civil War, and sold six more (S73, S78, S124, S125, S126 and S134) to them in 1943 during the Second World War.
 Another six were built in Spain with some assistance from Lürssen.
 A motor boat of the early series, either the Falange or the Requeté, laid two mines off Almería that crippled the British destroyer HMS Hunter on 13 May 1937.
 The German-built boats were discarded in the 1960s, while some of the Spanish-built ones served until the early 1970s.

-Service in China
+China

-The Chinese Nationalist Navy had three S-7-class boats during the Second Sino-Japanese War.
+The Chinese Nationalist Navy had three S7-class boats during the Second Sino-Japanese War.